Annapurna Circuit Trek

 The Annapurna Circuit Trek starts right from Besishahar and follows the Marshyangdi River with an excellent view of Manaslu and Himal Chuli to the east.
 On the Annapurna Circuit, we will enjoy regular contact with friendly villagers and can easily feel the cultural shift as we reach the high mountains.
 The highest point of the trek is the Thorong La Pass at the top of the valley at 5,415m (17,769 feet) high, where we can see one of the holiest shrines, revered in both Hinduism and Buddhism.
 The Annapurna Circuit Trek follows ancient paths used as trade routes between Nepal and Tibet.

 We begin our 20-day trip in Kathmandu with a visit to the UNESCO World Heritage sites and then head to Besishahar.
 The next day, we’ll embark on one of the best, most popular, and challenging circuit trails in the world: the Annapurna Circuit Trek.
+We are here to offer the tour and trek of your life, allowing you to witness the Himalayan wilderness with an expert guide, trekking in Nepal, provided by us.

 Route to Annapurna Circuit Trek